PHASE ONE: GET THE LEGISLATION THAT MAKES UP THE DEMOCRACY AGENDA DRAFTED AND INTRODUCED

 We need to encourage every non-incumbent candidate for Congress and state legislatures to post statements of support for the legislation included in the Democracy Agenda on their campaign website and notify us when they have done so.
 We will be posting links to the appropriate pages on the websites of Champions of Democracy on our website.
 Our primary focus throughout the election will be on various ways to encourage voters and politically active citizens to visit our website before deciding what candidates to support with their time, money, and votes.

-Except in Maine and Alaska (where ranked choice voting is already in place), when there is more than one candidate in a primary election who supports the Democracy Agenda and other candidates who do not, we will need to conduct some sort of unofficial primary election to unite behind a single Champion of Democracy and to minimize or neutralize the “spoiler effect”.
+Except in Maine and Alaska (where ranked choice voting is already in place), when there is more than one candidate in an election who supports the Democracy Agenda and other candidates who do not, we will need to conduct some sort of unofficial primary election to unite behind a single Champion of Democracy to minimize or neutralize the “spoiler effect”.

 When an incumbent in Congress supports the Democracy Agenda, they deserve our support across party lines and regardless of their position on other issues.
 If a challenger has made a clear and firm pledge to support the Democracy Agenda, especially if that challenger is from the opposing major party, voters who are members of one or the other of the two major parties will understandably want to take advantage of that fact to vote for the candidate of their own party.